EvictionLab/eviction-lab-website/content/updates/blog/how-local-leaders-are-stemming-the-eviction-crisis/index.md

 ---
 draft: false
+listSummaryMaxChars: 250
 childof: blog
 url: how-local-leaders-are-stemming-the-eviction-crisis
 contenttype: updates
 collection: true
 contentcat: blog
-listSummaryMaxChars: 250
 featured: true
 in_index: true
-title: "How local leaders are stemming the eviction crisis"
+title: How local leaders are stemming the eviction crisis
 date: 2025-08-04T18:49:04.271Z
 postauthorname: Camila Vallejo
 postauthortitle: The Eviction Lab
 authorpic: /about/page-content/research-team-bios/camila-vallejo/cvallejo_thumb.jpg
-description:
-  The outcomes of the over seven million eviction cases filed each year can vary dramatically depending on where they occur.
+description: The outcomes of the over seven million eviction cases filed each year can vary dramatically depending on where they occur.
 These four cities have created innovative initiatives to counteract the effect eviction filings can have on their residents.
-listSummary:
-  The outcomes of the over seven million eviction cases filed each year can vary dramatically depending on where they occur.
+listSummary: The outcomes of the over seven million eviction cases filed each year can vary dramatically depending on where they occur.
 These four cities have created innovative initiatives to counteract the effect eviction filings can have on their residents.
 twImage: local-leaders-stemming-eviction-crisis.jpg
 image: local-leaders-stemming-eviction-crisis.jpg
 fbImage: local-leaders-stemming-eviction-crisis.jpg
 ---
 <span class="dropcap red">T</span>he outcomes of the more than seven million eviction cases filed in America each year can be
 radically different depending on where they happen.
 The experience of a tenant in {{< smartlink "Philadelphia" "https://evictionlab.org/eviction-tracking/philadelphia-pa/" >}}, where there are currently 4 filings per 100 renter households, could vary greatly from a tenant in